hydraulic-software/conveyor/guidebook/docs/outputs.md

 ZIPs give users the experience of simply clicking the download link and having the app immediately extracted and ready for use.

 Conveyor doesn't currently generate fat binaries.
-Two separate packages are created and the download page selects between them by asking the browser what the user's CPU architecture is, which avoids downloading unnecessary code.
-Unfortunately whilst Chrome provides the necessary information, Safari currently provides no way to detect whether the user is on Apple Silicon or not, and thus on this browser users will be asked to pick.
+Two separate packages are created and on Chrome the download page selects between them by asking the browser what the user's CPU architecture is, which avoids downloading unnecessary code.

 !!! note
     Future versions of Conveyor will make apps automatically relocate themselves to /Applications if started from the downloads directory, thus automating the entire installation process.